raparicio6/card-game-node/README.md

 ## Next Steps
 * Document API
-* Mock random function in utils in order to test CardFactory manually each case
+* Mock random generator function in utils in order to test CardFactory each case manually
-* Limit requests from the same IP in order to prevent an atacker from creating too many games
+* Limit requests from the same IP in order to prevent an atacker from creating too many games and populate the database

-&nbsp;
 ## Getting Started

 ### Installing